-The ALIGN Trial-NCT03086993
+The ALIGN Trial

-In April 2018 we announced the initiation of a new pivotal trial of Melphalan/HDS to treat patients with ICC titled A Randomized, Controlled Study to Compare the Efficacy, Safety and Pharmacokinetics of Melphalan/HDS Treatment Given Sequentially Following Cisplatin/Gemcitabine versus Cisplatin/Gemcitabine (Standard of Care) in Patients with Intrahepatic Cholangiocarcinoma (The ALIGN Trial).
-The ALIGN trial is being conducted under a SPA announced in March of 2017.
-Under the terms of the SPA, the ALIGN Trial will enroll approximately 295 ICC patients at approximately 40 clinical sites in the U.S. and Europe.
-The primary endpoint is overall survival ("OS") and secondary and exploratory endpoints include safety, progression-free survival ("PFS"), ORR and quality-of-life measures.
-The ALIGN Trial is designed to be cost effective and pursued in a financially prudent manner when financial resources permit.
-The SPA agreement for the ALIGN TRIAL indicates that the pivotal trial design adequately addresses objectives that, if met, would support regulatory requirements for approval of Melphalan/HDS in ICC.
+In April 2018 we initiated a pivotal trial of Melphalan/HDS in patients with ICC, titled A Randomized, Controlled Study to Compare the Efficacy, Safety and Pharmacokinetics of Melphalan/HDS Treatment Given Sequentially Following Cisplatin/Gemcitabine versus Cisplatin/Gemcitabine (Standard of Care) in Patients with

+Intrahepatic Cholangiocarcinoma, or the ALIGN Trial.
+The ALIGN Trial is being conducted under an SPA with the FDA.
+The ALIGN Trial will study approximately 295 ICC patients at approximately 40 clinical sites in the U.S. and Europe.
+The primary endpoint of the ALIGN Trial is overall survival, or OS, and secondary and exploratory endpoints include safety, progression-free survival, or PFS, ORR and quality-of-life measures.
+Under the terms of the SPA agreement for the ALIGN Trial, the pivotal trial design adequately addresses objectives that, if met, would support FDA regulatory requirements for approval of Melphalan/HDS in ICC.
 However, final determinations for marketing application approval are made by FDA after a complete review of a marketing application and are based on the totality of data in the application.